NRG Park: NRG Arena

 The NRG Arena, formerly known as the "Astro Arena", is a 350000 sqft sports center.
-It was completed in 1971 and located adjacent to the Astro Hall (later renamed the Reliant Hall), which was later demolished in May 2002 to make room for more parking.
+It was completed in 1971 and located adjacent to the Astro Hall (later renamed the Reliant Hall), which was demolished in May 2002 to make room for more parking.
 The Arena has been the home of several different events, including the Houston Hotshots, Houston's former indoor soccer team and smaller wrestling events such as WCW Thunder.

 With fixed seating in the main arena for 5,800 and floor space encompassing approximately 25000 sqft, Reliant Arena is ideal for general sessions and events for less than 10,000.
-NRG Arena's pavilion also provides 1,700 fixed seats and is surrounded by over 325000 sqft of exhibit space divisible into four halls.
-NRG Arena also includes over 18000 sqft of meeting space.
+NRG Arena's pavilion has 1,700 fixed seats and is surrounded by over 325000 sqft of exhibit space divisible into four halls.
+NRG Arena includes over 18000 sqft of meeting space.

 Some of the latest events to come through NRG Arena are the And 1 Mix Tape Tour, Hannah Montana, The Cheetah Girls, and Sesame Street Live.

 NRG Astrodome

 The NRG Astrodome, formerly known as just the Houston Astrodome, is called the "Eighth Wonder of the World" by many as it is the first domed structure of its size created without a pillar supporting it in the center.
-The Astrodome opened for business on April 9, 1965 and was the home of the Houston Astros and Houston Oilers for over 30 years before both teams moved out, the former to Minute Maid Park and the latter to Nashville, Tennessee (where they eventually became the Tennessee Titans).
+The Astrodome opened for business on April 9, 1965, and was the home of the Houston Astros and Houston Oilers for over 30 years before both teams moved out, the former to Daikin Park and the latter to Nashville, Tennessee, where they eventually became the Tennessee Titans.

 The Astrodome has been the home of many other special events, including the Republican National Convention, the NBA All-Star Game, and World Wrestling Federation (WWF) WrestleMania X-Seven.
-The venue has also seen the likes of historic recording artists such as Elvis Presley.
+The venue has hosted historic recording artists such as Elvis Presley.
 Until 2002, NRG Astrodome was also the host of the Houston Livestock Show and Rodeo, the largest of its kind in the world.
-The last concert in NRG Astrodome was the largest attended event ever in the building, featuring George Strait on March 3, 2002 at the Livestock Show and Rodeo where he sang to 68,266 people.
+The last concert in NRG Astrodome was the largest attended event ever in the building, featuring George Strait in March 2002, at the Livestock Show and Rodeo where he sang to 68,266 people.

-The Astrodome (and NRG Park in general) gained nationwide attention in September 2005 when it was opened as a massive shelter for refugees fleeing Hurricane Katrina.
-Each building except for NRG Stadium (which was configured for the Houston Texans) hosted several thousand refugees, and local media dubbed the complex "Reliant City".
+The Astrodome and NRG Park in general gained nationwide attention in September 2005 when it was opened as a massive shelter for refugees fleeing Hurricane Katrina.
+Each building except for NRG Stadium, which was configured for the Houston Texans, hosted several thousand refugees, and local media dubbed the complex "Reliant City".
 This "city" was itself evacuated when Hurricane Rita threatened Texas later that month, but many returned after the scare and moved out shortly before the end of the year.